Chinmay2660/MovieSphere/README.md

 4. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
 5. Push to the branch (`git push origin feature/AmazingFeature`).
 6. Open a pull request.

----

-**MovieSphere** - Your go-to platform for movie exploration and discovery.